And keep the most important message.

 Why do so many designers insist on using a tiny font size?

-If you manage to convey your value with concise copy capable of convincing your ideal customer in a few words, choose an even larger font, like Lemonpie does.
+If you manage to convey your value with concise copy capable of convincing your ideal customer in a few words, choose an even larger font like Lemonpie does here.

-Choose a simple and clear font like Montserrat, the whole Sans family, Raleway, and the like.
+Choose a simple, clean font like Montserrat, the whole Sans family, Raleway, and the like.

-They are tiring and don’t encourage to read more than a couple of sentences.
+They’re tiring and don’t encourage people to read more than a few sentences.

-Your web copy can be outstanding, but if the lay out isn’t right, not even your mum will want to read it.
+Your web copy can be jaw-dropping, but if the layout isn’t right, not even your mum will want to read it.

-Pay attention to how you upload the copy to your website and always think about the reader and how they are going to read it: In a hurry.
+Be mindful of how you upload copy to your website and always think about the reader and how they will read it: In a hurry.
 ALWAYS.

 Remember: